 Learn what it takes to become an international conservationist while exploring the rainforests that line the Caribbean coast of Costa Rica.
 Learn how researchers are working to protect jaguars and other important species.

-Join other teens, aged between 15 and 17, in the middle of Costa Rica’s famous Tortuguero National park, to learn about conservation and learn about how to protect important wildlife species and the natural environment.
+Join other teens, aged between 15 and 17, in the middle of Costa Rica’s famous Cahuita National park, to learn about conservation and learn about how to protect important wildlife species and the natural environment.
 GVI has successfully been operating ethical and responsible programs for under 18s since 2012.
 Since then, it has treated health and safety as a number one priority and takes extra measures for its under 18 programs.
 As such, it is also a British Standards 8848 compliant provider.

-Spend your time with other teens from around the world and explore Tortuguero National Park while learning about the local ecosystem and the species that can be found there.
+Spend your time with other teens from around the world and explore Cahuita National Park while learning about the local ecosystem and the species that can be found there.
 Find out how researchers, conservation organisations, and national governments use data collection, input, and analysis to preserve the natural environment.

 Learn how to identify unique species that can only be found in Costa Rica, go on jungle hikes and canoes down the many forest canals, spotting animals.
 You might also be enlisted in a beach clean and bird surveys.